-I certify that the foregoing agreement was read and explained by me, and was fully understood by all the above-named Indians of the confederated tribes of the Flathead, Kootenay, and Upper Pend d'Oreille Indians, respectively, before signing, and that the same was executed by said Indians at the Flathead Agency, Montana, on this second day of September, 1882.
+I certify that the foregoing agreement was read and explained by me, and was fully anderstood by all the above-named Indians of the confederated tribes of the Flathead, Kootenay, and Upper Pend d'Oreilles Indians, respectively, before signing, and that the same was executed by said Indians at the Flathead Agency, Montana, on this second day of September, 1982.

-his

 MICHAEL × RIVAIS,

 mark.

 Official Interpreter.